0xVector/envoy-cache-ext/README.md

 sleep 10  # Wait till the whole body is received and cached curl -N http://127.0.0.1:10000/test?chunks=20  # Send a request for the same path again
-# Should get the whole body immediatelly because it was cached previously
+# Should get the whole body immediately because it was cached previously
 ```

 To try out the eviction behaviour live, try setting the `capacity` cache config param in [`cache_filter.yaml`](cache_filter.yaml) config file